SnoupS/Unity-Style-Guide/README.md

 9. Private Methods
 10. Nested types

-Within each of these groups, class members should be order by access:
+Within each of these groups, class members should be ordered by access:
 1. public
 2. internal
 3. protected